ICE 1: ICE train North America tour

 In June 1993, an eight-car trainset was shipped from Bremerhaven to the United States.
 The trainset included two power cars 401 084 and 584, one first class car, two second class cars, one restaurant car, and one service car.
 Starting in April 1993. the train had been adapted to service on the Northeast Corridor.
 Changes included adaptations to the 11 kV, 25 Hz electrification system and changed wheel profiles.

 The trainset did presentation runs to 25 cities in the US and Canada.
-Starting 4 October, it was used in Metroliner service between Washington, D.C. and New York City for two months.
+Starting 4 October, it was used in Metroliner service between Washington, D.C., and New York City for two months.
 On other lines the train was pulled by diesel locomotives, specifically the experimental F69PHAC.

-Siemens and AEG-Westinghouse hoped to win a contract by Amtrak for 26 trainsets for a fast Boston–New York–Washington service that would eventually become the Acela Express.
+Siemens and AEG-Westinghouse hoped to win a contract by Amtrak for 26 trainsets for a fast Boston–New York–Washington service that would eventually become the Acela.
 Had the bid been won, the trainsets would have been built at five plants of the GM Electro-Motive Division in the United States.

 Other attempts to sell ICE 1 technology outside Germany remained unsuccessful as well.
 In 1993/1994 AES and Siemens offered the ICE to Taiwan, hoping to win an order for 45 trainsets.
 The Taiwanese Minister for Transport Liu Chao-shiuan tested the ICE in the summer of 1993, while in Germany.